hai-vr/hvr-ik/README.md

 - If the avatar's body is straight in any orientation, but the head is way too close to the hips, it's probably a mistake, so we need to shift the hips down.
 - However, if the avatar's body is bent over, then the head can be close to the hips, so it is not considered to be a mistake.

-There is a case where we will give the solver a position that is solvable, but would alter the artistic vision of the avatar.
+There is a case where we will give the solver a position that is solvable but would alter the artistic vision of the avatar.
-- Some avatars have a spine chain that is naturally curved by default in its rest pose.
+- Some avatars have a spine chain naturally curved by default in its rest pose.
 This causes the distance between the hip and the neck bone to be shorter than the sum of the bones between the hips-spine-chest-neck chain.
 - In that case, we should avoid straightening the spine chain, because it causes the avatar mesh to buckle inwards or outwards into an unnatural appearance.